turza10/Data3402FinalProject/README.md

 ## Overview

 The task, as defined by the WiDS 2024 Kaggle challenge, was to predict whether a breast cancer diagnosis occurred within 90 days based on a rich dataset containing patient characteristics, diagnosis codes, geographic and socioeconomic data, and environmental toxicity metrics.
-Our approach involved rigorous data preprocessing, feature engineering, exploratory data analysis, and the implementation of Logistic Regression and Random Forest models.
+The approach involved rigorous data preprocessing, feature engineering, exploratory data analysis, and the implementation of Logistic Regression and Random Forest models.
 Our best model achieved an ROC AUC of \~0.78 on validation data.

 ## Summary of Workdone